synqs/synqs.github.io/content/publication/jendrzejewski-2012-a/index.md

   has a counterpart with classical waves that has been observed in acoustics, electromagnetism and optics, but a direct observation for particles remains elusive.
-Here, we report the observation of the three-dimensional localization of ultracold atoms in a disordered potential created by a speckle laser field.Aphenomenological analysis of our data distinguishes a localized component of the resulting density profile from a diffusive component.
+Here, we report the observation of the three-dimensional localization of ultracold atoms in a disordered potential created by a speckle laser field.A phenomenological analysis of our data distinguishes a localized component of the resulting density profile from a diffusive component.
 The observed localization cannot be interpreted as the classical trapping of particles with energy below the classical percolation threshold in the disorder,